 To improve an experience, we need to understand and evaluate the current experience.
 This can include things like an expert review of an existing IVR, analysing current performance data like task completion, call volumes and user behaviours within the existing IVR (hang ups, errors etc.).
 We may also conduct baseline usability evaluations or run surveys to get feedback on the current experience.
 This not only helps identify requirements and opportunities for optimisation for our redesign, but also provides important input into benchmark criteria that a redesign can be compared against to ensure experience and performance is being improved.

 Finally, clients are always interested to know how they compare to their competitors and to understand what can they do to stand apart from the competition.
-At VoxGen, we work with clients across many sectors (including retail, telco, health, insurance, finance and utilities) which enables us to bring insight from our own experiences in terms of what makes a great conversational experience.
+At VoxGen, we work with clients across many sectors (including retail, telco, health, insurance, finance and utilities) which enables us to bring insight from our own experiences in terms of what makes a great conversational and conversational AI experience.
 Competitor reviews are also an important insight into functionality and experiences offered by direct competitors for the clients we’re working with.